Why Bother with Wireframes?

 What is a wireframe?

 A wireframe is a simple layout, usually without colour or decoration, used to outline the balance and layout of content, elements, features and navigation.
-Wireframes are deliberately kept simple to convey the structure of a website or app without getting lost in the details of visual design elements.
+Wireframes are deliberately kept simple to convey the structure of a website or app without getting lost in the details of visual design elements or content structure.

 A wireframe can be a simple sketch on paper or a digital layout in a graphic editing or wireframing program.
 The complexity and medium for creating a wireframe will depend on the needs of the individual project.